 Following the extensive, successful use of Google Classroom during ‘lockdown’, we have taken the decision to provide each Year 6 child with an Android tablet for use in school and home, if they wish.
 I will be using Google Classroom regularly, to set morning work, home learning and in-class assignments.
 If your child does take their tablet home, please ensure that they bring it into school with them each day (charged), as there will be no spares available for them to use in class.

 Residential trip – The Buschraft Company

-Although a long way off, during Term 6 we will be staying with the Bushcraft Company in Penshurst, West Kent for our Year 5/6 residential trip.
+Unfortunately, our residential trip planned for summer 2020 had to be cancelled.
+However, we have been able to reschedule this for Term 6 2021 for the new Year 6 and 5 children.
 The Bushcraft Company is a leading provider of outdoor education, offering a range of real outdoor adventures to schools.
 The children and staff will be staying outdoors in large tents and will be taking part in several activities that will promote resilience, self-confidence and teamwork.
 Further details will be sent out in the New Year.